Table of Contents

 The Basics of Keto

-high-fat dietary plan.
-It is built around the concept of pushing your body into
+plan.
+It is built around the concept of pushing your body into a state of

-a state of ketosis, where it burns fat for fuel instead of carbohydrates.
-This
+ketosis, where it burns fat for fuel instead of carbohydrates.
+This process

-process involves reducing your carbohydrate intake to a minimum, typically
+involves reducing your carbohydrate intake to a minimum, typically below 20-50

 How It Works

-of ketones in your liver.
-Ketones serve as an alternative source of energy for
+your liver.
+Ketones serve as an alternative source of energy for your body

-your body when carbohydrates are scarce.
-This metabolic state is what makes the
+when carbohydrates are scarce.
+This metabolic state is what makes the Keto

 What is the Atkins Diet?